Seeing through the Perceptual Filters of Language and Narrative

 The mind constructs narratives from discernible words and images to make sense of reality

-It is estimated that only 10-20% of the sensations picked up by the human sensory apparatus actually reach conscious awareness – a function of the brain known as “sensory gating”.
-The remaining 80-90% of sensory experiences either register only with the subconscious or are discarded entirely because they fail to conform with the narrative operating system on which the brain operates.
-Essentially, they are filtered out of conscious awareness by the words and images constituting the dominant narratives that determine our focus and scope of attention, whether or not we realize it.
-These are the implicit assumptions, cultural biases, etc. that most of us take for granted and accept as the norm.
+It is estimated that only 10-20% of the sensations picked up by the human sensory apparatus actually reach conscious awareness — a function of the brain known as “sensory gating.”
+The remaining 80-90% of sensory experiences either register only in the subconscious or are discarded entirely because they fail to conform to the narrative operating system the brain uses.
+Essentially, they are filtered out of conscious awareness by the words and images that constitute the dominant narratives that shape our focus and scope of attention, whether or not we realize it.
+These are the implicit assumptions, cultural biases, and other factors that most of us take for granted and accept as the norm.

-The child sees the world as it really is – or as close as the human faculties of perception allow one to perceive reality.
-The adult perceives reality only through the lens of a lifetime of memories lodged in the conscious and subconscious mind – a lifetime of thoughts, ideas, dreams, experiences, traumas, cultural and traditional influences, literary influences, religious influences, educational influences – a lifetime of exposure to words, language and narrative that, in effect, distort and selectively filter the adult’s perception of reality.
-As such, the adult is no longer able to perceive or experience the universe as it truly is – not unless they can somehow get past a lifetime of memories – from which arise all manner of biases, prejudices, distortions and misunderstandings.
+The child sees the world as it really is — or as close as the human faculties of perception allow one to perceive reality.
+The adult perceives reality only through the lens of a lifetime of memories lodged in the conscious and subconscious mind — a lifetime of thoughts, ideas, dreams, experiences, traumas, cultural and traditional influences, literary influences, religious influences, educational influences — a lifetime of exposure to words, language and narrative that, in effect, distort, reshape and selectively filter the adult’s perception of reality.
+As such, the adult is no longer able to perceive or experience the universe as it truly is — not unless they can somehow get past a lifetime of memories — from which arise all manner of biases, prejudices, distortions, and misunderstandings.